DiddiLeija/aleat3/README.md

 pip install aleat3_[version]_[platform].tar.gz
 ```

-Also, you can install it with Pip from Internet without downloading:
+- Or install it with Pip from Internet without downloading:

 ```
 pip install aleat3==[version]